tiecaelwaerts/Vehicle-Creator/README.md

 A way to show and display Vehicles and features

 ## Installation
-npm i inquirer, use npm build and start to run
+npm i inquirer, use npm start to run

 ## Usage
 use it to store your vehicle data, show the functions of the vehicles